-The CDDIS plans to make its real-time caster operational in the coming year as part of the IGS Real-Time Service.
-CDDIS staff will work with the IGS to identify stations for streaming to its caster.
+The CDDIS will continue to add real-time data and product streams to its operational caster in support of the IGS Real-Time Service.
 Future activities in the real-time area include capturing the streams for generation of 15-minute high-rate files for archive.
-This capability requires further testing as the CDDIS caster becomes operational and data streams from real-time stations are added.
-The CDDIS staff will need to develop a revised interface software to the EOSDIS' next generation URS (version 4).
-The staff will also automate the process of adding users to the CDDIS caster configuration files.
+This capability requires further testing as the CDDIS caster becomes operational and data streams from real-time stations are added and coordination with the IC.
+The staff will also investigation automating the process of adding users to the CDDIS caster configuration files.

 CDDIS has traditionally used ftp for delivery of data for the archive from both data centers and analysis centers.
-While this has worked well over the years, transition to the new system provides an opportune time to look at updating this method to a web-based approach that can utilize the EOSDIS URS infrastructure.
-CDDIS will investigate the best methods to incorporate a web-based approach that will continue to allow suppliers to use existing scripts without significant modification but also tie authentication into the URS.
+While this has worked well over the years, transition to the new system provides an opportune time time to look at updating this method to a web-based approach that can utilize the EOSDIS URS infrastructure.
+CDDIS will further pursue incorporating a web-based approach that will continue to allow suppliers to use existing scripts without significant modification but also tie authentication into the URS.